niveK77pur/VinLudens_Music-Sheets/README.md

+# :warning: Archived :warning:

+The ever growing number of sheets slowly starts to make this repository more of a burden than anything else (i.e. you can't grab individual folders which makes cloning take a bit of time among other things).
+Also, the inclusion of the PDF and MIDI files never felt quite right to me.

+That said, I have migrated everything to a new place: <https://github.com/VinLudens>
+Feel free to `Follow` there if you starred this repository!

+There we have
+- 1 repository per music sheet, making everything much more neat, managable, and organised
+- Allows for an up-to-date list of sheets by listing and filtering the repositories (in this repo I'd need to manually update the README, which I never did)
+- CI/CD jobs to automatically build and make a GitHub release with the PDF and MIDI files (i.e. they are not tracked by git anymore)

+---

 Welcome!
 I am [VinLudens](https://www.youtube.com/channel/UCdBt0itOxHS80p_yS5fUELw) and this is my GitHub repository containing all the sheets with their respective code I have written in [Lilypond](http://lilypond.org/) thus far.
 Consider this a sort of archive.

 Lilypond is basically the equivalent to [LaTeX](https://www.latex-project.org/) but for writing music scores.
 I have my workflow in combination with [Vim](https://github.com/niveK77pur/.vim "my vim configs") and [Frescobaldi](http://www.frescobaldi.org/index.html) which allows me to produce my sheets fairly quickly and without too much trouble.